 Hypopituitarism refers to the inadequate production of one or more anterior pituitary hormones as a result of damage to the pituitary gland and/or hypothalamus.
 These hormones include growth hormone (GH), prolactin, thyroid stimulating hormone (TSH), adrenocorticotropic hormone (ACTH), follicle stimulating hormone (FSH), and luteinizing hormone (LH).
 In some cases, the posterior pituitary hormones (e.g., ADH) may also be affected, which is known as panhypopituitarism.
-The most common cause of hypopituitarism is compression of the pituitary gland by a non-secretory pituitary macroadenoma.
-Other common causes include postpartum pituitary necrosis (Sheehan's syndrome), traumatic brain injury, hypophysectomy, and/or irradiation of the pituitary gland.
-Clinical manifestations vary significantly and depend on the specific hormone deficiency, the age of disease onset, the rate at which hypopituitarism develops, and the underlying cause of hypopituitarism: Growth hormone deficiency during childhood presents with growth retardation, while prolactin deficiency manifests as lactation failure among women.
-Deficiencies of other anterior pituitary hormones, on the other hand, manifest with clinical features of hypogonadotropic hypogonadism, secondary hypothyroidism, and/or secondary adrenal insufficiency.
+The most common cause of hypopituitarism is compression of the pituitary gland by a nonsecretory pituitary macroadenoma.
+Other common causes include postpartum pituitary necrosis (Sheehan syndrome), traumatic brain injury, hypophysectomy, and/or irradiation of the pituitary gland.
+Clinical manifestations vary significantly and depend on the specific hormone deficiency, the age of disease onset, the rate at which hypopituitarism develops, and the underlying cause of hypopituitarism: Growth hormone deficiency during childhood manifests with delayed growth, while prolactin deficiency in women can manifest as lactation failure.
+Deficiencies of other anterior pituitary hormones, on the other hand, manifest with clinical features of hypogonadotropic hypogonadism, secondary hypothyroidism, and/or secondary adrenal insufficiency (AI).
 Severe pituitary damage can also result in central diabetes insipidus as a result of ADH deficiency.
-Diagnosis of hypopituitarism involves measuring specific hormone levels (depending on the underlying hormone deficiency) and cranial imaging (in order to identify damage to the pituitary gland and/or hypothalamus).
-Treatment of hypopituitarism consists of hormone replacement therapy and treatment of the underlying disorder (e.g., transsphenoidal resection of pituitary adenomas).
+Hypopituitarism is diagnosed by measuring specific hormone levels (depending on the underlying hormone deficiency) and with cranial imaging (in order to identify damage to the pituitary gland and/or hypothalamus).
+Treatment consists of hormone replacement therapy and treatment of the underlying disorder (e.g., transsphenoidal resection of pituitary adenomas).

 - Intrasellar/parasellar masses